Magnetic reconnection and energy extraction from a Konoplya Zhidenko rotating non Kerr black hole

 Besides the previously mentioned mechanisms, recent researches (Koide and Arai \cite{KA}; Comisso and Asenjo \cite{CA}) proposed a new mechanism for energy extraction from the ergosphere of the rotating black holes via magnetic reconnection.
 Magnetic reconnection occurs in the plasma rotating around a black hole in the equatorial plane.
 The frame-dragging effect generated by rapidly spinning black hole creates adjacent antiparallel magnetic field on the equatorial plane.
 This creates an equatorial current sheet is prone to fast plasmoid-mediated magnetic reconnection, which converts magnetic energy into kinetic energy of the plasma and generates a pair of plasma outflows in opposite directions in the reconnection layer \cite{CA}.
 One part of the plasma carries a lot of negative energy and falls into the black hole event horizon along retrograde orbit, while the other part of the plasma with positive energy escapes to infinity along prograde orbit, thus achieving energy extraction.
-Comisso and Asenjo \cite{CA} show that under conditions of of high spin and strong magnetization of the plasma in Kerr black hole, the maximum efficiency of the energy extraction via magnetic reconnection in the ergosphere can reach $3/2$ \cite{CA}.
-Researchs on energy extraction via magnetic reconnection have extended to various rotating compact objects \cite{1,2,3,4,5,6,7,8,9,10,11,12,13,14}, which provides valuable material for verifying gravity theories.
+Energy extraction through magnetic reconnection relies on local magnetic fields and antiparallel magnetic field structures, without the need for the large-scale magnetic field backgrounds required in the MPP and the BZ process, making it more likely to occur in the presence of a significant magnetic field ring component in the black hole ergosphere.
+Comisso and Asenjo show that in Kerr black holes with high plasma spin and strong magnetization, the maximum efficiency of energy extraction through magnetic reconnection can reach $3/2$ \cite{CA}.
+Its energy extraction power can also exceed that of the BZ process in certain cases, making it a promising method for black hole energy extraction\cite{CA}.
+Researchs on energy extraction via magnetic reconnection have extended to various rotating compact objects \cite{1,2,3,4,5,6,7,8,9,10,11,12,13,14,15}, which provides valuable material for verifying gravity theories.